IceWizard7/terminal-widgets/PYPI-README.md

 ### 🧩 **5.
 Contributing**

-Help the project grow: create an issue or pull request (On github)!
+Help the project grow: create an issue or pull request (On GitHub)!

 ---